Landsec is, as ever, committed to supporting our customers, service partners and communities.

 In light of the extreme market uncertainty the Board believes that conserving liquidity is in the best interests of shareholders.
 Therefore, the Board has taken the decision to cancel our third interim dividend due to be paid on 9 April 2020 and will regularly review the position on future dividend payments, reinstating them as soon as it is appropriate to do so.

 We’re especially determined to help in the communities in which we operate.
 Our community employment and education programmes - which have, since 2011, helped more than 1,400 people furthest from the job market back into work and engaged thousands of young people about the property industry – are continuing at this crucial time.
 In addition, in response to the immediate needs of the grass roots charities we support, we are providing financial relief for the charities we know well and who are supporting individuals and communities through these unprecedented times.
 In the coming months, we will give grants totalling £500,000 to our existing charity partners who are most in need.
 This will include homeless charities and a £100,000 donation to the property industry charity, LandAid.
+In addition, our Board of Directors will be waiving 20% of their base salaries or fees for an initial period of three months effective 1 May 2020 and the money will be used to supplement Covid-19 support.
+Funds will be allocated to charitable causes by our Sustainability Committee, which is responsible for our charitable donations.

 Our site teams are also providing practical assistance wherever they can.
 For example, linking our food retailers in London to local homeless charities we work with, for food donations.
 In Oxford, Leeds and Cardiff we’re offering free parking to key workers to reduce the number of people who are travelling on public transport.
 In London, we’re offering space for mobile blood banks and mobile blood transfusion units to reduce the number of visitors to hospitals.
 We ‘re also offering our sites’ car parks for NHS Covid-19 testing facilities and we’ve offered Public Health England free space on the Piccadilly Lights to share public health information.
 And we’re establishing virtual volunteering so that our own employees can offer their time and skills to organisations who would like our help.